-‘DWTS’ Couple Maks Chmerkovskiy & Peta Murgatroyd Enjoy Romantic Getaway In St. Thomas
+‘DWTS’ Couple Maks Chmerkovskiy And Peta Murgatroyd Enjoy Romantic Getaway In St. Thomas

 Taking a five-day trip away from her son is a very big deal for Peta, so let’s hope Maks makes it a true paradise for her.

 In July, Maks and Peta will celebrate their one-year wedding anniversary.
 The couple wed last summer at Oheka Castle on Long Island.
 The fairytale day was so perfect that a rainbow even made a cameo as the newlyweds posed outside after the ceremony.
 According to E!
-News, one month after they exchanged vows Maks and Peta traveled to Lake Como, Italy, for their honeymoon, which marked their first trip without their infant son.
+News, one month after they exchanged vows, Maks and Peta traveled to Lake Como, Italy, for their honeymoon, which marked their first trip without their infant son.